TrainWeb.org Facebook Page

-I bought my one-way ticket to Lakewood and then boarded an extremely crowded train finding a pair of seats on the mezzanine level of the cab car.
-I then had my lunch and waited for Elizabeth to arrive.
-I spotted her outside and someone saved my seats, found Elizabeth and brought her on board.
-It was a good thing I did this as the Sounder train left Seattle standing room only.
+I bought my one-way ticket to Lakewood and then boarded an extremely crowded train and found a pair of seats on the mezzanine level of the cab car.
+I had my lunch and waited for Elizabeth to arrive, who was finishing lunch at the King Street Bar and Oven.
+I spotted her outside and someone saved my seats while I found Elizabeth and brought her on board; it was a good thing I did this as the Sounder train left Seattle standing room only.
+Bob was driving to Lakewood so he could pick us up since the schedule does not have a reverse commute.

-This project reroutes passenger trains to an inland route.
-The bypass is on an existing rail line that runs along the west side of Interstate 5, from south Tacoma through Lakewood and DuPont.
-It reconnects back to the BNSF Railway main line near Nisqually, on the east side of I-5.
+This project will re-route passenger trains to an inland rail line along the west side of Interstate 5 through south Tacoma, Lakewood and DuPont, re-connecting to the BNSF Railway main line near Nisqually, on the east side of the interstate.
 It also adds a new Amtrak Cascades station in Tacoma's Freighthouse Square building.

 Freight train traffic patterns will not change with most freight trains continuing to use the existing main line near Point Defiance and along southern Puget Sound.
 The few freight trains that currently use the bypass route will continue to use it during and after the project.

 Mount Rainier.
-We went to Puyallup and then headed to Reservation where we turned on to, at this point, the exclusive use of the Sounder.
-We went across the old Milwaukee Road wooden trestle for the last time before stopping at the Tacoma Dome station.
-Leaving here, I was on new mileage for exactly one block due to the fact we did that rare mileage with Bart Jennings from Elbe to Tacoma in 2006.
+We continued to Puyallup and then went to Reservation where we turned on to, at this point, tracks for the exclusive use of Sounder.
+We travelled over the former Milwaukee Road wooden trestle for the last time before stopping at the Tacoma Dome station.
+Leaving here, I was on new mileage for exactly one block due to the fact that this section of track was included in the rare mileage trip that Bart Jennings organized on the Mount Rainier Scenic Railroad from Elbe to Tacoma in June 2006.

-The track we came down on on that trip.
-From the switch of that line to Lakewood would be new rail mileage for myself.
+The track we travelled on that rare mileage excursion.
+From the switch of that line to Lakewood would be new rail mileage for us.

-Crossing Pacific Avenue you can see the tracks of the Tacoma Link streetcar.
+Crossing Pacific Avenue, the tracks of the Tacoma Link can be seen.

 Crossing Tacoma Avenue South.